TjuJianyu/NFS/README.md

 This is an **anonymous** repository which contains tools and experimental data for **Neural Feature Search: A Neural Architecture for Automated Feature Engineering.**

-To use **Neural Feature Search**, following tools and environment is required:
+To use **Neural Feature Search**, following tools and environment are required:

 * Python 3
   * javabridge (>= 1.0.14)